-The use of biochemical bone turnover markers (BTMs) in clinical trials has been helpful in understanding the mechanism of action of therapeutic agents.
+The use of BTMs in clinical trials has been helpful in understanding the mechanism of action of therapeutic agents.
 However, their role in the care of individual patients is not well established.
-Biologic and laboratory variability in BTM values have confounded their widespread use in clinical practice (table 1).
-BTMs have little value for the diagnosis of osteoporosis, because dual-energy x-ray absorptiometry (DXA) is far superior for this purpose.
-However, markers of bone turnover give some indication about the future risk for bone loss and fractures.
-More importantly, they are useful in monitoring the efficacy of antiresorptive therapy in patients with osteoporosis.
+Biologic and laboratory variability in BTM values has confounded their widespread use in clinical practice (table 2).
+BTMs give some indication about the future risk for bone loss and fractures.
+More importantly, they are useful in monitoring the efficacy of antiresorptive therapy in populations of patients with osteoporosis.

 This topic will review the clinical use of biochemical BTMs.
 The physiology of BTMs, their relationship to the process of bone remodelling, and their use in other bone disorders are reviewed separately.
 (See "Bone physiology and biochemical markers of bone turnover" and "Osteoporosis in patients with chronic kidney disease: Diagnosis, evaluation, and management", section on 'Biochemical markers of bone turnover' and "Investigational biologic markers in the diagnosis and assessment of rheumatoid arthritis", section on 'Bone-specific markers' and "Clinical manifestations and diagnosis of Paget disease of bone", section on 'Role of biochemical studies'.)